iangge/docker-self-host/README.md

 # docker-self-host
-My setup for self hosting with docker compose files
+My setup for self-hosting with docker compose files